ziglang/www.ziglang.org/content/news/first-donor-bounty.md

 Andrew's specifications outlined in the issue, and along with any follow-up clarifications.

+It doesn't matter who implements it, or whether multiple people work together on implementing it, or how much help is needed from the core Zig team.
+As long as it gets done properly and the donor is satisfied with the results, the bounty will be awarded.

 ## Reward

 The anonymous donor has offered 4,000 USD to be donated to Zig Software